 Mental illness can be debilitating and incredibly isolating.
-Not only do the conditions feel overwhelming, they can affect us so much that our relationships, physical well-being, and our daily lives are impacted.
+Not only do the conditions feel overwhelming, but they can also affect us so much that our relationships, physical well-being, and our daily lives are impacted.
 I’ve previously struggled with depression for months, unable to do my normal day-to-day activities.
 Given the impact mental illness can have, it is key — especially for people in recovery — to focus on achieving and maintaining mental wellness.

 Despite mental illness affecting so many Americans, it is still grossly misunderstood.
 As a malady we can’t see, we often don’t know how to respond to it.
 What’s more, few know the importance of maintaining mental health, much less how to do it.